Mary Clarke Nind: Woman's Foreign Ministry Society

 In 1866, Mary and her husband moved to Winona, Minnesota.
 Her eagerness to "win souls for Christ" led her into evangelistic work.
-On April 4, 1870, the Western branch of the Woman's Foreign Missionary Society of the Methodist Episcopal Church (WFMS) was formed; and Mary was the first to enlist for work.
+On 4 April 1870, the Western branch of the Woman's Foreign Missionary Society of the Methodist Episcopal Church (WFMS) was formed; and Mary was the first to enlist for work.
 The WFMS is one of the forerunners of the United Methodist Women.
 In 18 years during the 1870s and 1880s, Mary raised $17.5 million for the WFMS on "two cents and a prayer a day" from the women of the Methodist Church.

 She traveled the nation, China, Tibet, India, Japan, Africa, and South America bearing messages of salvation and became known worldwide as an evangelist.
 She also became known as "Mother" Nind in the WFMS.
 In Methodist circles, she was also known as "Our Little Bishop."
 As a result of her missionary work, Mary is considered by some to be one of the top women of influence in the Methodist Church along with Susanna Wesley and Barbara Heck.

 In 1878, her son moved to Minneapolis, and to be closer to him, Mary also moved.
 She became a member of Centenary M. E. Church.
 The leaders of the WFMS led by Mrs. Franc Elliott in Nebraska, set forth a cause to have women elected as representatives to the male-dominated General Conference and the Minnesota Lay Conference: five other conferences responded to the call.
 At the Minnesota Lay Conference of 1887, which met at Centenary Church, elected Mary as one of the representatives, even though she was not in attendance.
 She was one of five women nationally who presented credentials at the 1888 General Conference.
 The others were Frances E. Willard, Amanda C. Rippey, Angie F. Newman and Elizabeth D. Van Kirk.

 After the conference was assembled, a committee on eligibility was formed to consider the question.
 The committee reported to the General Conference and the matter was debated over the course of 5 days before the women were denied their seats.
-Mary observed the entire proceedings from the balcony.
+Nind observed the entire proceedings from the balcony.
 It would not be until 1904 that women were given laity rights and admitted as delegates to the General Conference of the Methodist Episcopal Church (1922 for the M.E.
 Church, South).

-At the close of the General Conference, discouraged, Mary went to London and attended the World's Missionary Conference.
+At the close of the General Conference, discouraged, Nind went to London and attended the World's Missionary Conference.
 After that she traveled around the world, visiting the chief mission stations.
 When she returned she moved to Detroit in about 1891 or 1892.

 In 1894, she travelled to Japan and toured around the country beginning in May.